Graduate Student Admission

 - Receiving other scholarship assistance through Marist College.

-- Participating in the following programs: Master of Public Administration (MPA) cohort programs in NYC/Albany, Master of Public Administration (MPA) online program for law enforcement and emergency services, Hybrid MA in Educational Psychology, MS in Physician Assistant Studies, Doctor of Physical Therapy, MS in Global Fashion Merchandising, or MA in Museum Studies.
+- Participating in the following programs: Master of Public Administration (MPA) cohort programs in NYC/Albany, Master of Public Administration (MPA) online program for law enforcement and emergency services, Hybrid MS in Education (MSED), MS in Physician Assistant Studies, or Doctor of Physical Therapy.

 - Marist students currently enrolled in a 5-year bachelor's/master's degree program.